Joshua 22 – A Misunderstanding Reconciled

 “But take careful heed to do the commandment and the law which Moses the servant of the LORD commanded you, to love the LORD your God, to walk in all His ways, to keep His commandments, to hold fast to Him, and to serve Him with all your heart and with all your soul.”
 So Joshua blessed them and sent them away, and they went to their tents.

 a.
-But take careful heed to do the commandment: He tells them to take diligent heed to the word of God, probably here mostly in the sense of carefully hearing it and knowing it.
+But take careful heed to do the commandment: He tells them to take careful heed to the word of God, probably here mostly in the sense of diligently hearing it and knowing it.

 b.
 To love the LORD your God: He tells them to love the LORD.
 This is a matter of the heart, but it can still be commanded.

 i.
 We should not miss the order here.
 First, we should take care to hear God.
 Then we give Him our love.
 Next comes a walk of obedience.
-To mix this order up is to get off into heresy (loving without hearing) or legalism (obeying before loving).
+To mix this order up is to drift into heresy (loving without hearing) or legalism (obeying before loving).

 d.
-So Joshua blessed them and sent them away: Joshua will not send them away without a blessing; he knew that they could not do or be what God wanted them to be without His blessing among them.
+So Joshua blessed them and sent them away: Joshua would not send them away without a blessing.
+He knew that they could not do or be what God wanted them to be without His blessing among them.

 i.
 Perhaps he used the blessing from Numbers 6:23-27: Speak to Aaron and his sons, saying, ‘This is the way you shall bless the children of Israel.
 Say to them: “The LORD bless you and keep you; the LORD make His face shine upon you, and be gracious to you; the LORD lift up His countenance upon you, and give you peace.’”
 So they shall put My name on the children of Israel, and I will bless them.